Read on as we explain:

 Are “Raspberry Ketones” the Same as “Ketone Bodies”?

 Raspberry ketones have become an increasingly popular ingredient used in fat-loss supplements.
-But, despite their name, they have no relation to ketone bodies.
-This has created some confusion for people interested in exogenous ketone supplements and the ketogenic diet.
+But, despite their name, they have no relation to ketones.
+This has created some confusion for people interested in exogenous ketone supplements and the keto diet.

 Raspberry ketones are in fact phenolic compounds that give raspberries their pleasant smell.
 They are structurally similar to the stimulant synephrine.
 Despite the marketing, raspberry ketones don’t have much effect on fat loss.7

 Takeaway: Ignore information and products related to raspberry ketones.
-These have nothing to do with the ketogenic diet, exogenous ketones or beta-hydroxybutyrate.
+These have nothing to do with the keto diet, exogenous ketones or beta-hydroxybutyrate.

 Ketone Salts vs. Ketone Esters